Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 ### Config

 The `config` object is passed as an argument to your plugin and can be handled as shown in the example above.
-The structure of the config depends on what is defined in the manifest file.
-For example, the `Sci` plugin has access to `input-parameters` and `output-parameter` fields in its global configuration, as defined in the `Initialize` block of the manifest file:
+The structure of the config depends on what is defined in the IMP file.
+For example, the `Sci` plugin has access to `input-parameters` and `output-parameter` fields in its global configuration, as defined in the `Initialize` block of the IMP file:

 ```yaml
 initialize: